-Our comment: For the S2000 owners, this genuine OEM gasket kit is ideal for attempting to fix the perished rubber gasket on your existing solenoid that may be leaking oil.
+Our comment: For the S2000 owners, this genuine OEM gasket kit is ideal for attempting to fix the failed gasket on your existing solenoid that may be leaking oil.

 If you’re experiencing further issues other than oil leaks, then we highly recommend opting for the VTEC solenoid listed above.

-When there’s an issue with your VTEC solenoid, it’s likely to leave your car stumbling along in limp mode at a fraction of the power you’re used to, where you may not even be able to go above 3,000 rpm.
+When there’s an issue with your VTEC solenoid internals, it’s likely to leave your car stumbling along in limp mode at a fraction of the power you’re used to, where you may not even be able to go above 3,000 rpm.

 Although this can leave some motorists worried that they’re likely to have a huge bill to fork out when it comes to repairs, that’s thankfully not the case.

 While a leaky gasket can sometimes be the root cause of the issues, we’ve heard of many owners spending the time and effort to pull the solenoid apart to replace the gaskets, just for the solenoid itself to go wrong shortly after.

 For that reason, and given the minimal price difference between the two, we would personally recommend opting for a straight swap with a new unit.

 Honda S2000 owners are likely to feel the pinch a little more since the rarer VTEC solenoid found in these models is quite a bit more expensive than those typically found in the likes of the Civic, Accord, and CR-V.